syedmazharaliraza/MathKnight/Readme.md

 ### Play game: https://themathknight.netlify.app/

 ## Contributing Guidelines
-Do you want to add a new feature to our project?
-Did you experience a bug while going through the project?
-Please go through our [contribution Guidlines](Contributing.md) and feel to free to contribute to MathKnight.
+Do you want to add a new feature 💡 to our project?
+Did you experience a bug 🐛 while going through the project?
+Please go through our [contribution Guidlines](Contributing.md) and feel free to contribute ✨ to MathKnight.

 ## Screenshots: